Difference Between RF Welding and Ultrasonic Welding

 RF Welding

-The RF Welding is also popular as it does not require special joint designs and takes less time for welding.
+The RF Welding is popular as it does not require special joint designs and takes less time for welding.
 It is exclusively used for welding of thin sheets as well as films of thickness between 0.001 to 0.050 in.

 In RF Welding electrodes are interfaced with high frequency (i.e. 27.12 MHz) and high voltage.
 It is limited to materials having higher dielectric losses.
-Refer RF welding advantages.

 Following parameters are used in RF Welding: